DeustoPWEB2019/communicating-using-markdown/responses/08_request-changes.md

       git push
       ```
 {% else %}
-1. Click the "Files changed" tab.
+1. Haz clic en the "Files changed" tab.
 1. Scroll to find the `_includes/04-lists.md`.
-1. Click the :pencil: pencil icon.
+1. Haz clic en the :pencil: pencil icon.
-1. Add a list using either `-` or `*` to indicate the bullets.
+1. Añade una lista using either `-` or `*` to indicate the bullets.
 1. Scroll to the bottom and commit your changes to your branch.
 {% endif %}

 If you would like assistance troubleshooting, create a post on the [GitHub Community]({{ communityBoard }}) board.
 You might also want to search for your issue to see if other people have resolved it in the past.

 <hr>
-<h3 align="center">Watch below for my response!</h3>
+<h3 align="center">Mira mi respuesta más abajo.</h3>